Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 -Collect them all!

-Worst implementation ever? (at least that I’ve personally witnessed): Scan an amiibo to control a character that’s already in the game??
-And for every turn too??
+Worst implementation: Mario Party 10's amiibo party for being so egregious.
+Scan an amiibo to place a character on the board.
+Fine, but do we really need to keep tapping the Gamepad for every action??
 And during a mode mocking you by allowing ‘classic’ play???
 Screw that game!
-(Mario Party 10)